tilt-dev/tilt.build/blog/_posts/2021-09-13-docker-does-not-mean-slow.md

 ### What Else?
 There are many other tricks to speed up your Docker builds while keeping your images small, but a lot of it comes down to profiling your specific setup and iterating.

-When optimizing your `Dockerfile`, try building with `--progress=plain` and/or `--no-cache` to get a more traditional linear log output and help identify slow steps.
+While optimizing your `Dockerfile`, try building with `--progress=plain` and/or `--no-cache` to get a more traditional, linear log output to help identify slow steps.
-Try changing different types of files (source code, package manager manifest, README, etc.) and observe the effect on a rebuild.
+Try changing different types of files (source code, package manager manifest, README, etc.) and observe the effect on a re-build.

 Finally, a popular technique, particularly for compiled languages, is to use [multi-stage builds][multi-stage-builds].
 You can use this in some creative ways: stay tuned for the next entry in this series that will focus on that!